 The answer depends on what you think you're buying.

-What NCSA actually is
+What is NCSA?

 NCSA is a recruiting platform owned by IMG Academy.
 Athletes can create a free profile that includes their stats, academic information, and highlight video.
 The platform has a database of 40,000+ college coaches across 30+ sports, and athletes can use it to search for programs and send messages to coaches.